bcmi-labs/flag/README.md

 Flag
 ===

+Differences from the original:

+- The configuration file strips quotes when present

 Flag is a drop in replacement for Go's flag package with the addition to parse files and environment variables.
 If you support the [twelve-factor app methodology][], Flag complies with the third factor; "Store config in the environment".

 [twelve-factor app methodology]: http://12factor.net